 “A unique and timely training context and outlook that will nurture PhD researchers who can ensure applications of big data and machine intelligence are underpinned by innovations that prioritise human values, experience and capabilities.
 We will invert the science-first convention— which moves from fundamentals to applications—to a people-first approach that starts with challenging contexts to disrupt and direct new, adventurous and exciting computational science.”
 Professor Matt Jones, Director of the Centre for Doctoral Training.

 The EPSRC Centre for Doctoral Training in Enhancing Human Interactions and Collaborations with Data and Intelligence Driven Systems is based within the Computational Foundry.
-We are calling for Applications for 4 Year funded research studentships.
-The programme spans 4 years and includes an integrated Masters.
+We are now recruiting our 2020 cohort of students.
+The closing date for applications is 6th March 2020.

 Join our People-First Movement and Change the World